FTC and University of Phoenix settle over long-running investigation of advertisements

 "The campaign occurred under prior ownership and concluded before the FTC’s inquiry began," the statement said.
 "The university continues to believe it has acted appropriately and has admitted no wrongdoing.
 This settlement agreement will enable the university to maintain focus on its core mission of improving the lives of students through career-relevant higher education, and to avoid any further distraction from serving students that could have resulted from protracted litigation, as well as the time and expense of the litigation itself."

 The investigation was first announced in July 2015 by Phoenix, which then was a publicly traded company worth more than $3 billion.
-Since then the university has changed owners and is now a subsidiary of Apollo Global Management, a private firm.
+Since then the university has changed owners and is now privately held by a consortium of investors including the Vistria Group and funds affiliated with Apollo Global Management.
 The university’s enrollment also has declined during the last four years and is now below 100,000 students, although sources said Phoenix appears to have stabilized in recent months.

 In a corporate filing, the university’s then-holding company said the civil investigative demand focused on whether Phoenix engaged in “deceptive or unfair” forms of advertising and marketing.